patricksavalle/rest-api-cheatsheet/README.md

 - Use the **X-Encryption-Algorithm** header to communicate the type of [content encryption](https://datatracker.ietf.org/doc/html/rfc7518#appendix-A.3) (```X-Encryption-Algorithm: A128CBC-HS256```)

-# REST server processing pipeline
+# Server Template

 On the implementation level, every response is transformed into a request in the following steps:

 1. check authentication
 1. check URL
 1. check authorisation
-1. validate, decode, decrypt input
+1. validate, decrypt input
 1. **do the actual transformation / CRUD**
-1. filter, encode, encrypt output
+1. encode, encrypt output
 1. (optionally) send notifications (broadcast the event)

 Don’t use complex design patterns, a REST-server is ‘just’ a pipeline.

 # Error code decision table

 |         | Authenticated | Valid URL | Authorized | status code      |
 |---------|---------------|-----------|------------|------------------|